groue/GRValidation/README.md

 // Positive integer
 let v = ValidationRange(minimum: 0)
 try v.validate(1)          // OK
-try v.validate(nil)        // ValidationError
-try v.validate(-1)         // ValidationError
+try v.validate(nil)        // ValidationError "nil should not be nil." try v.validate(-1)         // ValidationError "-1 should be greater than or equal to 0."

 // String that contains "foo" and "bar" let v = ValidationRegularExpression(pattern: "foo") && ValidationRegularExpression(pattern: "bar")
 try v.validate("foobar")   // OK
-try v.validate(nil)        // ValidationError
-try v.validate("baz")      // ValidationError
+try v.validate(nil)        // ValidationError "nil should not be nil." try v.validate("baz")      // ValidationError "`baz` is invalid."

 // String that is nil, or not empty: let v = ValidationNil() || ValidationStringNotEmpty()